Ruby Allen: Sexual consent

 Yorke confirmed that when Ruby returns, she would be involved in one of the show's "biggest storylines".
 Two months later, it was announced that Ruby would be raped as part of a sexual consent storyline.
 The plot begins when Ruby and Stacey attend a party together following her return.
 The following day, Ruby confides in Stacey that she has been raped, although the perpetrator has an alternative view of the night.
 Duncan Lindsay of the Metro confirmed that the perpetrator would not be a regular character.
 It was reported that the attack would not be shown, but the show's research team worked with charity Rape Crisis England and Wales to accurately portray the storyline.
 Yorke said that the story would "challenge the stereotyping and myths that can surround sexual violence and consent".
 He described the plot as challenging and emotional and added, "we hope that by EastEnders tackling this issue we can raise awareness about an incredibly important issue."
 Lytton was aware of the responsibility attached to the storyline and felt proud to portray the issue.
 She hoped to "end the many misconceptions surrounding sexual violence."
 Yvonne Traynor, the CEO of Rape Crisis South London, commented, "EastEnders have taken this responsibility very seriously and ensured that their portrayal of sexual violence has been thoroughly researched and is based on realism which is, sadly, so prevalent in our country today."

 On 19 November 2018, a special episode of EastEnders focusing on Ruby's sexual assault was announced.
 The episode is entirely set in The Queen Victoria pub and showcases different opinions on Ruby's assault after it is featured in a local newspaper.
 The episode sees multiple residents discussing attitudes to consent and the assault without knowing that Ruby is the victim, while Ruby listens to the variation in opinions.
 Lytton liked the concept of the episode since she knew many people with different views on consent.
 She felt that it was important to display the alternative outlooks on the situations.
 The episode takes place after Ruby's rapists, Ross Swinden (Ossian Luke) and Matt Clarkson (Mitchell Hunt), are charged for rape.
 At the end of the episode, Ross and Matt's friend, Glenn Neyland (Todd Von Joel), publicly accuses her of lying so she reveals herself as the rape victim, shocking the local residents.
 The special episode is filmed differently to normal episodes and uses a different director to the rest of the week's episodes.
-Lytton realised the episode would be not be a regular episode when she noticed it had a different director.
+Lytton realised the episode would be not be a regular one when she noticed it had a different director.
 On the episode, the actress commented, "It's not what you normally see on EastEnders."